 Expats moving with family will understandably be concerned about making arrangements for their children's education and schooling in Singapore.
-There are options for public, private and international schools in the city-state, but parents should carefully weigh the pros and cons of each before deciding on where to enrol their children.
+There are options for public, private and international schools in the city-state.
+Parents should carefully weigh the pros and cons of each before deciding on where to enrol their children.

 It's important to note that locals place a high premium on education, and expectations for achievement can be high.

 Public and private schools in Singapore

 Local students are highly competitive and shoulder immense pressure to succeed.
 Some parents also feel that the local curriculum places too much emphasis on rote learning and does not teach students to think critically.

 Foreign children can end up feeling isolated as they struggle to assimilate culturally, and even teachers who use English as their primary teaching language might, in some cases, be far from fluent.